Sarah Lancashire: 2000–2003: "Golden handcuffs" contract

-Subsequent projects (2004–2012)
+2004–2012: Subsequent projects

 While pregnant with her third child, Lancashire began an 18-month career break, the longest of her working life.
 Lancashire's first job after returning to work was her directorial debut on an episode of the BBC One anthology series The Afternoon Play.
 For "Viva Las Blackpool", she was given the Best Newcomer Award (sponsored by BBC Birmingham) at the Birmingham Screen Festival and the Best New Talent Award at the Royal Television Society (Midlands) awards in 2004.
 The venture also earned her first British Academy Television Awards nomination in 2005 for Best new Director of Fiction.
 Lancashire next filmed three two-part stories for Rose and Maloney, following on from the pilot episode in 2002.
 The delay between shooting for the pilot and its follow-up was a result of Lancashire's career break and problems reconciling her availability with that of co-star Phil Davis.

 In 2005, Lancashire starred in The Rotters' Club as a housewife in 1970s Birmingham.
 Also in 2005, she appeared in the BBC television film Cherished as Angela Cannings, a British woman who was wrongfully convicted of killing her two baby sons.
-Lancashire was proud to be involved with the project, having greatly admired Cannings strength of character during her ordeal, and being able to relate to her sense of anguish as a parent.
+Lancashire was proud to be involved with the project, having greatly admired Cannings' strength of character during her ordeal, and being able to relate to her sense of anguish as a parent.
 In December 2005, Lancashire returned to West End theatre, taking on the role of Miss Adelaide in the Donmar Warehouse production of Guys and Dolls at the Piccadilly Theatre.
 Lancashire was due to stay with the production until March 2006, but due to a severe chest infection made her last appearance on 4 January.

 In 2006, Lancashire accepted an invitation to write a short autobiographical entry in Who's Who.
 Lancashire's only television acting role in 2006 was as house-wife and cake-maker Elaine in the BBC comedy drama Angel Cake.
 In November, she presented an episode of the Five documentary series Disappearing Britain in which she interviewed people with memories of Wakes Week holidays in Blackpool during the early 20th century.
 In February 2007, she made an appearance in the E4 teen drama series Skins.
 This was followed by a leading role in the BBC Two television drama Sex, the City and Me as solicitor Ruth Gilbert.
 In October, Lancashire appeared in her first feature film, David Nicholls' And When Did You Last See Your Father? in which she played aunt Beaty.
 In December, she played the supporting role of Mrs Corney in the BBC's 2007 adaption of Charles Dickens' 1838 novel Oliver Twist.
 Whilst ambivalent about the serial as a whole, The Daily Mirror's Jane Simon singled Lancashire out for praise stating that she "really sets the tone for the cold, unfeeling world into which orphaned Oliver is born."